swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 Meetings will be hosted via [etherpad](http://pad.software-carpentry.org/instructor-discussion).

+The agenda should be similar to the following:

+- Welcome and host introduction
+- Attendees introduction
+    - Name, affiliation/position, purpose for attending
+- Report from previous workshops
+    - What worked the best during your workshop?
+    - What was the biggest hurdle?
+    - Any changes or additions to lesson material?
+- Preparing for upcoming workshops
+    - Specific questions about teaching and/or lessons?
+    - If you are attending for instructor training checkout: have you asked a question yet?
+- Reminder:
+    - For big problems or concerns, start an issue on GitHub in the appropriate lesson or add to Google Doc of commonly mentioned concerns
+    - For small typos, submit pull request to appropriate lesson

 Each instructor discussion session session must have at least one facilitator from the mentoring subcommittee (although two hosts are preferred).